Criminal Defense

 PENALTIES UPON CONVICTION

-• 2nd offense – sentence of 10 days – 1 year; 3-5 year probation; $2,000 fine and fees; 2 year license suspension; 18 month DUI school; and 1-2 year ignition interlock device requirement.
+- 2nd offense – sentence of 10 days to 1 year; 3-5 year probation; $2,000 in fines and fees; 2 year license suspension; 18 month DUI school; and 1-2 year ignition interlock device requirement.

-• 3rd offense – sentence of 120 days – 1 year; 3-5 year probation; $2,000 in fines and fees; 3 year license suspension; 18 month DUI school; and 2 year ignition interlock device requirement
+- 3rd offense – sentence of 120 days to 1 year; 3-5 year probation; $2,000 in fines and fees; 3 year license suspension; 18 month DUI school; and 2 year ignition interlock device requirement

 A negotiated “plea bargain” with the prosecutor could result in reducing charges (such as from DUI to Wet Reckless), dismissing associated charges (such as Hit and Run or Driving on a Suspended License), or dismissing enhancements (such as Having a BAC 0.15 or Greater or Refusing to Provide a Blood/Breath Sample) thereby permitting the minimum punishment to be smaller.

-• Wet Reckless – sentence of 0 - 90 days; 1 year probation; $1,000 in fines and fees; no required license suspension; 6 week Wet Reckless school; and no required ignition interlock device.
+- Wet Reckless – sentence of 0 to 90 days; 1 year probation; $1,000 in fines and fees; no required license suspension; 6 week Wet Reckless school.

-If you request a DMV Hearing within 10 days of arrest, your driver’s license will remain intact until you are either convicted of a DUI charge in criminal court, or your DMV Admin Per Se Hearing takes place and DMV thereafter issues a written, unfavorable decision.
-If you are never convicted of a DUI (because your case is never charged, settles as a Wet Reckless, or is dismissed), requesting and winning the DMV Hearing will result in there being no driver’s license suspension.
-However, even if DUI conviction is avoided, the DMV Hearing will still determine if a license suspension is to be imposed.
+If you request a DMV Hearing within 10 days of arrest your driver’s license will remain valid unless you are convicted of a DUI charge in criminal court or your DMV Hearing results in an unfavorable decision.
+Thus, if you are never convicted of a DUI (examples: if your criminal case is never charged, settles as a Wet Reckless, or is dismissed based on a pretrial motion) requesting and winning the DMV Hearing will result in there being no driver’s license suspension whatsoever.
+If you don’t request a DMV hearing within 10 days of your arrest though you will not be able to fight suspension of your driver’s license at all.

-It’s important to request a DMV Hearing to keep your license longer, and to attempt to synchronize the two possible suspensions from DMV and the criminal court to run concurrently.
+It’s important to request a DMV Hearing not only because you might win it, but because it also makes it possible (even if you don’t win it) to possibly have the suspension from the court (if you eventually end up convicted of a “DUI”) and from the DMV hearing begin at the same time (run concurrently) which will shorten the total suspension time.
 Although DMV Hearings are unfair, biased proceedings where DMV acts as the prosecutor, judge, and jury, attorney Ryan Smith has prevented many license suspensions at DMV hearings.
 He understands special DMV Hearing defenses such as the requirement DMV prove the blood/breath was taken within 3 hours of the time of driving.
 RLS Criminal Defense will help you to request a DMV hearing, free of charge, while you take time to learn about DUI and interview multiple attorneys.

 CRIMINAL DUI CASE STRATEGIES